Sophokles187/data-cards/docs/features/dynamic-updates.md

 1. Open Obsidian Settings
 2. Go to the DataCards plugin settings
+3. Navigate to the "Update Settings" section
-3. Enable "Dynamic Updates"
+4. Enable "Dynamic Updates"
-4. Optionally adjust the update interval
+5. Optionally adjust the "Refresh Delay"

 ## How Dynamic Updates Work

 When dynamic updates are enabled:

 1. DataCards monitors changes to notes that match your query
-2. When a relevant property changes, the cards are automatically refreshed
+2. When a relevant property changes, the cards are automatically refreshed after the configured delay
 3. Only the affected cards are updated, not the entire display

 ## Update Triggers